Steven Ball

 The Real Thing

-Such themes as: overcoming problems of illiteracy; awareness of environmental destruction; the need to shun cultural imperialism; and the right for a woman's voice to be heard - are themes which resonate with contemporary universal relevance.
+His work tackles subject matter including: overcoming problems of illiteracy; battles against environmental destruction; the need to shun cultural imperialism; the right for a woman's voice to be heard; man’s diabolical egotism on display when pursing absolute power; are just some of themes which resonate with a modern audience.
+Comedy/tragedy, naturalism/stylized imagery, contemporary drama/sci-fi all sit comfortably alongside each other.

 FILMOGRAPHY: